 When negotiating a job offer, something as simple as, “Well I was hoping for an offer of $X“, can get you great results.
 Just make sure that X is a bit above your ideal salary, but not too high that you’ll scare them away.

 Letting a company know you’ve accepted another job can be difficult and should be done thoughtfully.
-Here’s the steps to take when responding:
+Here are the steps to take when responding: